phetsims/phet-info/doc/phet-software-design-patterns.md

 Author: @pixelzoom, @denz1994

 **Note:** This is an obsolete pattern used in legacy JavaScript code.
-It's still recommended to read this section, especially since the subsection on **Nesting** still applied in TypeScript.
+It's still recommended to read this section, especially since the subsection on **Nesting** still applies for TypeScript.
 For TypeScript code, see [Options (TypeScript)](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#options-typescript).

 This pattern is used for parameterizing classes and methods, which we use to avoid an explosion of parameters. `options` and `config` are the two implementations of that pattern that PhET typically uses.
 If all properties in the argument are